zendesk/racecar/README.md

   name: my-racecar-deployment
   labels:
     app: my-racecar
-spec:
+spec
-  replicas: 3 # <-- this will give us three consumers in the group.
+  replicas: 4 # <-- this is a good value if you have a multliple of 4 partitions
   selector:
     matchLabels:
       app: my-racecar